niacdoial/blemd/README.md

 ### project structure, and advice for anyone willing to tinker with the code: see dev_notes.md

 ### HISTORY:
-His history is long, and incredibly hard to trace.
+The history of this plugin is long, and incredibly hard to trace.

 It started with BMD Viewer and BMDview2, from YAZ0 (just where is this person's home page?), in C++